 As companies grow, departments naturally become more siloed.
-Each one has its own objectives, processes, and tools, which can make it difficult to share information and ensure a top-level customer experience.
+Each has its own objectives, processes, and tools, making sharing information difficult and ensuring a top-level customer experience difficult.
 RevOps is the solution to this problem.

 Once you’ve activated RevOps for your company, your marketing, sales, and customer success teams will work together, leading to happier customers and increased revenue.

 The terms “RevOps” and “Sales Ops” are sometimes used interchangeably.
-While the two share a similar goal—namely, more revenue for their organizations—they’re different in one key way.
+While the two share a similar goal—namely, more revenue for their organizations—they differ in one fundamental way.

 As we discussed above, RevOps unites marketing, sales, and customer success teams.
-The goal of this effort is to improve efficiency across an organization, generate happier customers, and boost the amount of revenue said organization generates.
+The goal is to improve efficiency across an organization, generate happier customers, and boost the amount of revenue said organization generates.

 Sales Ops, on the other hand, aims to improve the efficiency and effectiveness of the sales department specifically, enabling an organization’s sellers to close more deals and generate more revenue in less time.